Shab-e Yalda, Winter Solstice: Private Exhibition

 Shab-e Yalda, Winter Solstice display

 This is the overall view of the colourful and celebratory ceremonial contemporary sofreh for the occasion of Yalda.
-It incorporates a samovar to serve tea, exquisitely embroidered Persian textiles known as termeh, Persian pastries, crystal sugar, nuts, red fruits, flowers, flames and a book of verse (divan-e Hafez) to recite poetry.
+It incorporates a samovar to serve tea, exquisitely embroidered Persian textiles known as termeh, Persian pastries, crystal sugar, nuts, red fruits, flowers, flames and a book of verse (divan-e Hafez) to recite poetry and tell fortunes.

 Pomegranates on silver tray